 For the Echols family, their land and tranquility are being taken against their will.
 If FERC gives approval, the private pipeline company will be able to take their property under eminent domain laws.
 The Echols argue there is no public gain to be had from the pipeline, but rather only the profit of private companies that produce or ship natural gas.
 This includes the pipeline company itself, the private Mountain Valley Pipeline, LLC — a partnership of multiple investors led by Pittsburgh’s Equitable Gas’ EQT Midstream Partners, LP.

 Only 500 feet of pipe this size is in West Virginia

 “I’m afraid that pipeline – it’s 42-inches in diameter…It won’t be safe,” Fern Echols said, “I won’t ever see no peace.
 I might have to stay here, but I won’t be comfortable.”
 The orange tasseled pipeline stake is 62 feet from Echols’ home, sticking straight up in the middle of her beloved purple, pink and white blooming phlox bed that she’s tended for 47 years.

-There are millions of miles of natural gas pipelines in the U.S., but the majority of those millions of miles are the small, one or two lines that distribute gas to the end customer.
+There are millions of miles of natural gas pipelines in the U.S., but the majority of those millions of miles are the small, one- or two-inch in diameter lines that distribute gas to the end customer.
 In fact, MVP and ACP would be bigger than 99 percent of all natural gas pipelines in the ground today, according to data by the Pipeline and Hazardous Materials Safety Administration (PHSMA).
 The size of these pipelines has increased the fears.